So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 They really want you to use their app.
 As such, they give you a 30-day free trial of the Premium account with your purchase of any Elemnt.
 The premium account allows you to plan and map the route, add turn by turn instructions, notes and then load onto the Elemnt.

-Similar to Ride with GPS, Komoot allows you to map offroad as well as paved routes complete with planned stops.
+Like Ride with GPS, Komoot allows you to map offroad and paved routes complete with planned stops.
 You’ll also get to try Komoot for free with your purchase of any Elemnt.

 4. Best Bike Split